How to Prevent Puppy Separation Anxiety: Calm, Confident Training

 If your dog is following you all around the house while you are getting ready to leave, and fretting, give them something else to do instead.
 Offer a long lasting chew and place them in their crate or in a separate room.
 Then leave the house without any fuss.

-Use A Dog Sitter
+Use a Dog Sitter or Doggy Daycare

 Pawshake connects pet parents with loving and affordable pet carers.
 All the pet sitters on Pawshake have been individually vetted, are genuine pet lovers and will care for your pet in a loving home environment.
 So if you are planning on heading back to work or travelling but can't take your puppy with you, search for a Pawshake pet sitter near you.